alibaba/arthas/site/docs/en/doc/tunnel.md

 :::

 ### Tunnel Server Management Page
+> Need to configure `arthas.enable-detail-pages=true` in `application.properties` of spring boot

+> **Attention, opening admin pages is risky!
+There is no security blocking function on the management page, you must add security measures by yourself.**

 Start the tunnel-server locally, then use `as.sh` attach, and specify the application name `--app-name test`: